Sign up for 25% off all books

 - Please set out your vision and a clear editorial strategy for the journal to show how you would like to see it develop over the next five years.

-Please also refer to the Editor Job Description and Personal Specification.
 Prospective applicants may like to informally contact members of the Selection Committee:

-Caroline Paskell, Chair of the Board, email@example.com
+- Caroline Paskell, Chair of the Board, email@example.com

-Julia Mortimer, Publisher, Julia.Mortimer@bristol.ac.uk
+- Julia Mortimer, Publisher, Julia.Mortimer@bristol.ac.uk

-Applications should be forwarded by email to Caroline Paskell (email@example.com), Chair of the Editorial Management Board, no later than 8 March 2021
+Applications should be forwarded by email to Caroline Paskell (email@example.com), Chair of the Editorial Management Board, no later than 30 September 2021.

 All applications will be considered by the Selection Committee, and a shortlist of candidates will be interviewed.
-The selected candidates will enter into contract with Policy Press, the publisher of the journal.